DSaunders/EasyEvents/readme.md

 - Async everywhere
 - Multiple event storage options; SqlServer, file system and in-memory (EventStore coming soon)

-Raise events, then create handlers that respond to the events and modify state.
+Raise events, then create handlers that respond to the events and modify application state in memory.
 When your application re-starts, replay all of the events to restore your state with one line of code.

 Add processors that run for every event on a stream (to project into reporting, raise new events or just for logging).